JeffersonLab/jlog/README.md

 In order to interact with the logbook server users must authenticate.
 This is done using a [logbook server client certificate](https://logbooks.jlab.org/content/api-authentication), which is assumed to be located in the user's home directory in a file named _.elogcert_.
 You can override the location of the certificate with [LogEntry.setClientCertificatePath()](https://jeffersonlab.github.io/jlog/org/jlab/jlog/LogEntry.html#setClientCertificatePath(java.lang.String,boolean)).

 ## Usage
-You can [download](https://github.com/JeffersonLab/jlog/releases) the library as a single jar file (there are no dependencies other than the JVM standard library), or reference the artifact in the [JCenter repository](https://dl.bintray.com/slominskir/maven) from a Gradle/Maven/Ivy project:
+You can check the [Release Notes](https://github.com/JeffersonLab/jlog/releases) to see what has changed.
+The library is a single jar file with no dependencies other than the JVM standard library.
+You can obtain the jar file from the [Maven Central repository](https://repo1.maven.org/maven2/org/jlab/jlog) directly or from a Maven friendly build tool with the following coordinates (Gradle example shown):
 ```
-implementation 'org.jlab:jlog:4.0.1'
+implementation 'org.jlab:jlog:5.0.0'
 ```

 ### API